SAP-archive/teched2020-developer-keynote/abap/README.md

 The virtual element for "Customer Name" is implemented in ABAP class ZCL_CDC_CUSTOMER_MASTER.
 In this class, leveraging a code snippet from the Service Consumption Model for reading all entites, all customer names are pulled in and incorporated with the rest of the data in the Z table.

+As the Service Consumption Model object has not been imported with the abapgit project, you will need to create this  manually(see steps beelow).

+To create this HTTP service object manually....
+1. Do this
+2. Do that

 ![Service Consumption Model](./images/serviceconsumptionmodel.jpg)

 Next, the service definitions and service bindings.
 Z_SD_C_CSTDONCREDITS_R is the reporting service definition which is used in the application.
 Z_UI_C_CSTDONCREDITS_R is the service binding.